 The ESRB/2014/1 recommendation2 on the guidance related to the calculation of the countercyclical capital buffer rates recommends the following basic methodology.
 First, it makes a proposal for the calculation of the standardised credit-to-GDP gap, which is the deviation of the stock of credits to gross domestic product (GDP), expressed as a percentage value, from its long-term trend.
 Second, it contains the rule applicable to the calculation of the capital buffer rate depending on the standardised credit-to-GDP gap (hereinafter: standardised capital buffer rate).
 Third, the proposed basic methodology recommends that upon making the decision on the capital buffer rate, the national authority should also consider a variety of supplementary indicators signalling the build-up of cyclical systemic financial risks.
 The recommendation specifies the following groups of these indicators: potential overvaluation of property prices, credit developments, external imbalance, strength of bank balance sheets, private sector debt burden, potential mispricing of risks.
-In addition, it also recommends taking into consideration indicators derived from models that combine the credit-to-GDP gap and a selection of the indicators belonging to the previous six categories.
+In addition, it also recommends taking into consideration indicators belonging to the previous six categories.